thefreestates/declaration-of-the-free-states/README.md

-# Declaration of the Free States of America
+# Declaration of the Free States of the American Republic

-This repository contains the canonical text of the *Declaration of the Free States of America*.
+This repository contains the canonical text of the *Declaration of the Free States of the American Republic*.

 ## Current Version